bizz84/flutter-tips-and-tricks/tips/0015-how-to-navigate-programmatically-between-tabs-in-flutter/index.md

 ---

 And that's it!
-We now have leveraged TabController, TabBar, and TabBarView to create a multi-step user journey.
+We now have leveraged `TabController`, `TabBar`, and `TabBarView` to create a multi-step user journey.

-For bonus points, we can show a dialog and reset the TabController index to 0 when we press OK:
+For bonus points, we can show a dialog and reset the `TabController` index to 0 when we press OK:

 ![](015_ResetOnDialogDismiss.png)